strimzi/strimzi.github.io/_posts/2018-06-11-using-strimzi-with-local-storage.md

 You just attach the storage locally and use it.
 If you run Kubernetes or OpenShift on bare-metal, your cluster nodes will be also treated as personal resource.
 They will be regularly restarted for maintenance reasons, but will usually get back online after the maintenance is finished.
-But the node will disappear only when it really dies or when it needs to be replaces due to age.
+But the node will disappear only when it really dies or when it needs to be replaced due to age.
 And the Local storage volumes which are tightly coupled with the node fit this approach very well.